US wants to make 'meaningful progress' in China trade talks: Mnuchin | Devdiscourse

 "We don't want a trip that's just a series of discussions.
 We want to make meaningful progress," he said.
 However, he again warned that President Donald Trump will only accept a good deal, and is willing to raise tariffs if necessary.

+"It is expected that China will be buying large amounts of our agricultural products!"
+Trump tweeted early Thursday.
+American farmers have borne the brunt of the US-China trade spat, especially after US soy exports collapsed last year, virtually wiping out foreign markets farmers had spent years cultivating.

+Trump has previously accused Beijing of backsliding on promises to increase purchases of US farm goods and has offered billions in aid to farms badly damaged in the trade war.
+Senior US and Chinese officials are due to hold preliminary talks later this month, in preparation for meetings in early October led by Mnuchin and US Trade Representative Bob Lighthizer.

 Mnuchin said "we clearly didn't make the progress we wanted to" at the last meeting in Shanghai in late July, but he added: "I'm cautiously optimistic.
 I take the Chinese in good faith that they want to come here with a deal now."
-But he said Trump "is prepared to keep these tariffs in a place he's prepared to raise tariffs if we need to raise tariffs."
+But he said Trump "is prepared to keep these tariffs in place.
+He's prepared to raise tariffs if we need to raise tariffs."
+Trump has said the protracted trade war is damaging China more than the United States, and China is "eating the tariffs."

+But experts have warned there are signs the US is also feeling the pinch, with job creation slowing across major industries last month.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)